mhalushka/miRge/README.md

 The source code is hosted at: https://github.com/mhalushka/miRge-2.0.<br />
 miRge2.0 can be installed from the source code by pip:<br />
 1) Download miRge2.0 source code from https://github.com/mhalushka/miRge-2.0 and unzip the zipped file folder.<br />
-2) If the package of wheel is not installed, run "pip install wheel" to install it.<br />
+2) If the package of wheel is not installed, run `pip install wheel` to install it.<br />
-3) Change the directory to miRge2.0's directory and run "python setup.py bdist_wheel" to build a wheel file for the subsequent installation via pip.<br />
+3) Change the directory to miRge2.0's directory and run `python setup.py bdist_wheel` to build a wheel file for the subsequent installation via pip.<br />
-4) Run "pip install ./dist/mirge-2.0-py2-none-any.whl" to install miRge2.0.<br />
+4) Run `pip install ./dist/mirge-2.0-py2-none-any.whl` to install miRge2.0.<br />

 miRge2.0 will be in Bioconda as well (in process), the installation is to run:<br />
 1) `conda install mirge`<br />
-2) pip install forgi==0.20 (since currently forgi is not available in conda)<br />
+2) `pip install forgi==0.20` (since currently forgi is not available in conda)<br />

 ### Troubleshooting installation<br />
 miRge2.0 was tested on the specific version of required softwares and python packages.
 Please make sure the version is correct.<br />
-1) If Bowtie, SAMtools or RNAfold have been already installed in the system, please run "which bowtie", "which samtools" or "which RNAfold" to find their installation paths.
+1) If Bowtie, SAMtools or RNAfold have been already installed in the system, please run `which bowtie`, `which samtools` or `which RNAfold` to find their installation paths.
 If the versions are incorrect, please install them with right version.
-2) Running "pip freeze" to check th version of current python packages.
-If some python packages can't work, please mannually install them by running 'pip install package==*.**'.<br />
+2) Running `pip freeze` to check th version of current python packages.
+If some python packages can't work, please mannually install them by running `pip install package==*.**`.<br />
 3) If the required python pacakages of the specific version can't be installed by pip or imported by python, make sure the installed python is complied by 4-byte Unicode so that pip can install UCS4 wheels (supporting cp27mu not cp27m).
-Type python and enter following commands "import sys" "print  sys.maxunicode".
+Type python and enter following commands `import sys` `print  sys.maxunicode`.
 If output is 1114111 then it is UCS4 otherwise if output is 65535 then it is UCS2.<br />
-   If it is UCS2, please re-compile already installed python with 4-bype Unicode from the source code by running: a) "./configure --enable-unicode=ucs4 --prefix=***" b) "make" c) "make install" <br />
+   If it is UCS2, please re-compile already installed python with 4-bype Unicode from the source code by running: a) `./configure --enable-unicode=ucs4 --prefix=***` b) `make` c) `make install` <br />

 How to use it